maxdata/basic-components/docs/content/docs/introduction.md

 ## Modern Server-Side Components

-This project brings the elegant design patterns of [shadcn/ui](https://ui.shadcn.com) to the Python ecosystem, enabling developers to build beautiful, accessible server-side interfaces.
-It's an unofficial port that leverages modern tools like [JinjaX](https://jinjax.scaletti.dev/), [Alpine.js](https://alpinejs.dev/), and [htmx](https://htmx.org/) to create dynamic, responsive components while maintaining the benefits of server-side rendering.
+This project brings the component design patterns of [shadcn/ui](https://ui.shadcn.com) to the Python ecosystem.
+It's an unofficial port that leverages modern tools like
+[JinjaX](https://jinjax.scaletti.dev/), [Alpine.js](https://alpinejs.dev/), and [htmx](https://htmx.org/) to create dynamic, responsive components with server-side rendering.

 **Note:** This project is not affiliated with [shadcn](https://twitter.com/shadcn).